wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/multi-factor-authentication.md

 <h3>Securing on-premises resources and Active Directory</h3>

 Enable Multi-Factor Authentication for your on-premise resources such as IIS and Active Directory using the Azure Multi-Factor Authentication Server.
-The Azure Multi-Factor Authentication Server allows the administrator integrate with IIS authentication to secure Microsoft IIS web applications, RADIUS authentication, LDAP authentication, and Windows authentication.
+The Azure Multi-Factor Authentication Server allows the administrator integrate with IIS authentication to secure Microsoft IIS web sites, RADIUS authentication, LDAP authentication, and Windows authentication.
 [Learn more](http://msdn.microsoft.com/zh-cn/library/dn249467.aspx)
 <h3>Securing custom applications</h3>

 An SDK enables direct integration with your cloud services.
 Build Active Authentication phone call and text message verification into your application's sign-in or transaction processes and leverage your application's existing user database.
 [Learn more](http://msdn.microsoft.com/zh-cn/library/dn249464.aspx)